-MUSIC-108 History and Appreciation of Western Music
+MUSIC-108 History and Appreciation of Western Music 3 Units: 54 hours of lecture, per term, SC, DG, CSU, UC

-This course is a survey of the historical periods of music of the Western world; their basic elements; evolution of instrumental and vocal forms, styles; and performance practices; major composers and contributing events which have formed the large and varied 600-year-old body of music generally known as 'art' or 'classical' music.
+This course is a survey of the historical periods of music of the Western world: their basic elements: evolution of instrumental and vocal forms, styles; and performance practices; major composers and contributing events which have formed the large and varied 600-year-old body of music generally known as 'art' or 'classical' music.
 Emphasis is on becoming a knowledgeable and discerning listener.